hdzajac/qualitative-canvas/README.md

     - Drag from a Code to a Theme, or from a Theme to an Insight.
     - Valid targets highlight as you hover.
     - Click an edge to remove that connection.
+  - Keyboard accelerators: When 2+ codes are selected press T and a Theme is created immediately (you'll be prompted for a name); when 1+ themes are selected press I to create an Insight.
+If no codes are selected, T falls back to the Text/Annotation tool.
 - Inspect details
   - Open a card (↗ icon) to see/edit titles; side panel shows related items and document names.
  - Delete VTT text blocks quickly